Black scoter: Ecology

 This species dives for crustaceans and molluscs while migrating or wintering on the sea-coasts, and feeds on insects and their larvae, especially caddisflies, fish eggs and, more rarely, vegetation such as duck weed while nesting on freshwater.
 It forms large flocks on suitable coastal waters in winter quarters.
 These are tightly packed, and the birds tend to take off together; in the breeding season they are less social.
 It has been suggested that in coastal waters this species prefers sheltered embayments, and possibly waters that include some mixed depths.

 Black scoters nest later than most other ducks in North America.
 Pairs form in late winter or spring.
 The lined nest is built on the ground close to the sea, lakes or rivers, in woodland or tundra.
 5–7 eggs are laid.
-Each eggs weighs from 60–74 g, or 8% of the females body weight.
+Each eggs weighs from 60–74 g, or 8% of the females body weight, and measure 6.26–6.53 cm (2.5–2.6 in) in length and 4.4–4.5 cm (1.7–1.8 in) in width.
 The incubation period may range from 27 to 31 days.
 Females brood their young extensively for about 3 weeks, after which the still flightless young must fend for themselves.

 The male performs a diagnostic downward head movement when stretching his wings.